MPH Concentration Competencies

 Global Health

-1. Compare the major causes of morbidity and mortality across high-, middle-, and low-income regions.
+1. Compare the major causes of morbidity and mortality of low- and middle-income regions with high-income regions

 6. Display critical self-reflection, cultural humility, and ongoing learning in global health.